image-blog-how-to-build-enterprise-web-applications

 Staying current also applies to the latest patches and security updates.
 This is for both commercial and open source components.

-Enterprise application examples include Wikipedia, Vimeo, Etsy, Yahoo, Flickr, Mailchimp, and Badoo.
-And they all rely on PHP.
+Examples of enterprise applications include Wikipedia, Vimeo, Etsy, Yahoo, Flickr, Mailchimp, and Badoo.

 And what do some enterprise applications examples have in common?
 They use Zend Server to build enterprise applications with PHP.